 Master thesis: Single-photon nonlinearities in a Rydberg blocked BEC-cavity system

 Nishant Dogra worked both theoreticall and experimentally towards the creation of single-photon nonlinearities in a Bose-Einstein condensate coupled to a high-finesse optical cavity.
 This system exploits the large cooperative coupling of many atoms coupled to a cavity mode.
 The non-linearity is then introduced via single Rydberg excitations which block any further excitation within a certain blockade radius.
 Nishant was theoretically exploring this syste and set up the coupling laser at 480nm.

 Semester thesis: regulation of the cooling water temperature

-At the lithium experiment in the Quantum Optics group at the ETH, the variation in temperature of cooling water causes an additional error source requiring a cooling water control system.
+Stefan Kaiser finished his semster thesis in which he built a cooling watr temperature stabilization.
+At our lithium experiment, the variation in temperature of cooling water causes an additional error source requiring a cooling water control system.
 The cooling water is heated up by using a heat pipe and is regulated at a specific target temperature by performing a Proportional-Integral-controller.
 Thus the standard deviation of the mean temperature is measured to be approx. 0.020 °C. Without any regulation the standard deviation equals about 0.060 °C. The performed PI-controller is close to the best possible solution, since the sensor has a quantization error of 0.018 °C.